The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

-The global I-joist market size reached US$ 2.0 Billion in 2020.
-Looking forward, IMARC Group expects the market to reach a value of US$ 2.89 Billion by 2026, exhibiting a CAGR of 6.60% during 2021-2026.
+The global I-joist market size reached US$ 2.1 Billion in 2021.
+Looking forward, IMARC Group expects the market to reach US$ 3.1 Billion by 2027, exhibiting at a CAGR of 6.75% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic on different end use sectors.
 These insights are included in the report as a major market contributor.

 I-joist is an engineered wood product made from a combination of timber products such as laminated veneer timber or graded solid timber.
 Also known as a wooden I-beam, composite wooden joist, and plywood I-beam, I-joist has two parts, namely the web and flanges.
 The web is placed between the top and bottom flanges that gives it the distinct ‘I’ shape.
 The flanges resist bending, and the web helps to transmit the shear stresses, relying on plywood's panel shear capacity and dimensional stability.
 Moreover, the web and flanges also produce a lightweight beam, which is both sturdy and durable.